pypa/pip-audit/README.md

 Audit dependencies when there are vulnerabilities present:
 ```
 $ pip-audit
-Found 2 known vulnerabilities in 1 packages
+Found 2 known vulnerabilities in 1 package
 Name  Version ID             Fix Versions
 ----  ------- -------------- ------------
 Flask 0.5     PYSEC-2019-179 1.0